Profitable betting - traits of a successful gambler

 Profitable bettors skills and behaviours

-I’ve known some profitable bettors over the years, difficult to say how many as the bulk of those I’ve come into some sort contact with was while working for a bookmaker.
+I’ve known profitable bettors over the years.
+Difficult to say how many as the bulk of those I’ve come into contact with was while working for a bookmaker.
 It wasn’t always straightforward to tell if the individual you were doing business with was the source of the money or merely one of many putters-on deployed.

 Some I got to know a little better, not that many, possibly 20 over the years who I became a little more acquainted with and they were the fronts of their show.
-Some stick in my mind more than others, some of them very successful, who consistently won good money.
+Some, more than others stick in my mind, some of them very successful, who consistently won good money.

 So what skills and behaviours did this group all display?